coin-or-tools/ThirdParty-Mumps/README.md

 ## NOTE for GFortran users

-MUMPS source does not compile out of the box when using GFortran 10, probably due to some incompatibilities between assumed Fortran language standards, see also [issue #4](https://github.com/coin-or-tools/ThirdParty-Mumps/issues/4).
+MUMPS source does not compile out of the box when using GFortran 10 or higher, probably due to some incompatibilities between assumed Fortran language standards, see also [issue #4](https://github.com/coin-or-tools/ThirdParty-Mumps/issues/4).